 Ion-exchange, hydrophobic interaction or mixed mode chromatography – model predictions can be improved by creating particularly reliable models of common chromatographic purification processes.
-ChromX allows to identify optimal experimental set-ups for a fast and robust model calibration.
+ChromX allows the identification of optimal experimental set-ups for a fast and robust model calibration.

 Chromatography models contain many parameters which are difficult to measure experimentally.
-These model parameters are for instance activity coefficients or interaction coefficients.
-Especially in multi-component settings it is hard to predict the optimal experimental set-up to determine these parameters for model calibration.
+These model parameters are, for instance, activity coefficients or interaction coefficients.
+It is hard to predict the optimal experimental set-up to determine these parameters for model calibration, especially in multi-component settings.
 The concept of optimal experimental design takes one step back:

 Parameter sensitivity analysis to predict optimal estimation experiments.
-In an OED approach, first the experimental set-up with highest information content is identified.
-Hereto, uncertainties of parameters are accessed by taking into account their parameter confidence intervals.
+In an OED approach, first the experimental set-up with the highest information content is identified.
+Uncertainties of parameters are accessed by taking into account their parameter confidence intervals.
 Driven by a minimization of these, new experiments are then suggested.
-Resulting ideal experiments for model building may then look completely different to typical Design-of-Experiments runs.
-This way, model parameters with maximal statistical significance were found using the least numbers of experiments.
-The approach respectively needs less time and material compared to manual experimental design.
+Resulting ideal experiments for model building may then look completely different to the typical Design of Experiment runs.
+With this method, model parameters with maximal statistical significance were found using the lowest number of experiments.
+The approach needs less time and material compared to manual experimental design.

 Improved reliability of isotherm parameters.
-The presented approach can be successfully used for automated process development.
+This approach can be successfully used for automated process development.
 The reliability of isotherm parameters as well as the robustness of downstream processing can be enhanced.
 Nevertheless, expert knowledge is still necessary to set an appropriate parameter space.